getsentry/dotnet-assembly-alias/blog.md

  * Rename all the dependencies with a unique key.
 The rename applies to both the file name and the assembly name in IL.
  * Patch the corresponding references in the target assembly and dependencies.

-This results in a group of files that will not conflict with any assemblies loaded in the plugin AppDomain.
+This results in a group of files that will not conflict with any assemblies loaded in the plugin context.

 One point of interest is that the result is not a single file, the approach used by ILRepack, ILMerge, and Costura.
 The reason for this is that for the reviewed plugin scenarios, all supported a plugin being deployed to its own directory as a group of files.
 So "single file" was not a problem that needed to be solved.